Cat as Remembered

 Ulysses And Kirke

-Classic references will be there anyway like a smoke signal from a long gone time, and tend to lay like a wet blanket on other possibilities.
+Classic references will be there anyway like a smoke signal from a long gone time.
 It’s hard not to let them out of the closet now and then.

 Panorama Flower and Extension Coil